 - Flat rides take center stage: As a ride operator, you control your rides and record unique ride programs that put a smile on your guests‘ faces.

-- All themings and objects are freely combinable, so each hall is unique due to the individual design choices.
+- All themes and objects are freely combinable, so each hall is unique due to the individual design choices.

-- There is no limit to your creativity: 500 decoration objects from various themings
+- There is no limit to your creativity: 500 decoration objects from various themes

 - Blueprint System: Show your creativity & share your hall interior designs and compositions with other players.

-- Planning the park architecture is a challenging task.
+- Planning the park’s architecture is a challenging task.
 Space is limited and maintenance buildings should be built apart from the flow of visitors.

-- Different tools like the feedback report, atractivity heatmap, ticket price adjustment or individual visitor details provide all the information needed.
+- Different tools like the feedback report, attractivity heatmap, ticket price adjustment, or individual visitor details provide all the information needed.